 Adnexal torsion is an infrequent but serious cause of acute (sudden onset) abdominal pain.
 Studies have shown that adnexal torsion accounts for 2.5% of all gynecologic surgical emergencies in the United States.
 Although it can occur at any age, adnexal torsion is typically seen in younger patients with average age being 25.

-Q. What is adnexal torsion?
+What is an adnexal torsion

 A. Adnexal torsion is twisting of the ovary and/or fallopian tube (the adnexa) that results in obstruction of the normal blood flow to the ovary.
 Lack of blood flow initially causes pain and eventually can result in necrosis (death of the cells) of the ovary.
 Adnexal torsion may be caused by spasm of the muscle, congestion and enlargement of veins, or excessively long fallopian tubes.
 A mobile tumor may be more likely to twist on itself because of increased weight.
 The most common type of tumor to undergo torsion is a dermoid cyst.
 Adnexal torsion rarely occurs in malignant (cancerous) ovaries since they usually have associated adhesions (scar tissue).
 About 20% of adnexal torsion presents in patients who are pregnant.

-Q. How is adnexal torsion diagnosed?
+How an adnexal torsion diagnosed